ambuda-org/vidyut/bindings-python/vidyut/docs/source/prakriya.rst

     assert ashtadhyayi[0].text == "vfdDirAdEc"

-:meth:`~Data.load_sutras` includes data from the Ashtadhyayi, the Unadipatha, ganasutras from the Dhatupatha, various Varttikas, and other smaller sources.
+:meth:`~Data.load_sutras` includes data from the Ashtadhyayi, the Unadipatha, ganasutras from the Dhatupatha, various vārttikas, and other smaller sources.

 Recipes